Why do I need HTTPS security for my hosted website?

 How to add HTTPS security to your website

 You should be planning to make the switch to HTTPS in the coming year.
 Check with your hosting service (Website Domain Service or GoDaddy for example) to see what types of SSL certificates they offer.
 The level of security you need will tell you which SSL certificate to install.
-Website Domain Service offers a simple tool installation tool to make adding HTTPS to a hosted website easy.
+Website Domain Service offers a simple tool to add HTTPS to a hosted website.
 If you run into installation trouble or have questions, WDS also offers 24/7 phone support to assist with any possible installation questions.

 Best Practices for improved SEO